Role of Partial Transpose and Generalized Choi maps in Quantum Dynamical Semigroups involving Separable and Entangled

-The notion of completely entangled subspaces is related to notions of unextendible product bases and uncompletable product bases, which are well studied by D. P. Di Vincenzo et al \cite{vmsst} and further studied by N. Alon and L. Lov\'asz \cite{al}, A. O. Pittenger \cite{aop}, B. V. R. Bhat \cite{bvrb}, L. Skowronek \cite{sk} and others.
-They have been used to construct entangled PPT densities.
-0.1in (iii) B. M. Terhal and P. Horodecki \cite{th} extended the notion of the Schmidt rank of a pure state to the domain of bipartite density matrices.
-To motivate our next notions, we quote their characterization viz.
-Theorem 1 \cite{th}: \\ Let $\rho$ be a density matrix on $\mathcal{H}_n \otimes \mathcal{H}_n$, i.e., $\mathbb{C}^n\otimes \mathbb{C}^n$.\ The density matrix has the Schmidt number at least $r + 1$ if and only if there exists an $r$-positive linear map $\Lambda: M_n \rightarrow M_n$ such that $(I \otimes \Lambda_r) (\rho) \not\ge 0.$ 0.1in {\bf Definition 2.9 \,\,} Let $\mathcal{A},$ $\mathcal{B}(\mathcal{H})$ etc. be as in subsection 2.4 and $\varphi \in\mathcal{B} (\mathcal{A},\mathcal{B}(\mathcal{H}))$ be a completely positive map.
-We say it has {\it Schmidt number at least $r + 1$} if either there exists an $r$-positive linear map $\psi :\mathcal{B} (\mathcal{H}) \rightarrow \mathcal{B}(\mathcal{H})$ such that $\psi \circ \varphi$ is not completely positive or there exists an $r$-positive linear map $\Lambda : \mathcal{A} \rightarrow \mathcal{A}$ such that $\varphi \circ \Lambda$ is not completely positive.
-0.1in {\bf 2.10 Quantum dynamical semigroups \,\, } We may refer to any standard source for this folklore material, particularly (\cite{ce}, \cite{en}, \cite{ek} \cite{vg}, \cite{gl}, \cite{krp}) mentioned in the list of references, if we like, rather than original sources.
-0.1in (i) Algebraically speaking, a dynamical system is a family $(T(t))_{t \ge 0}$ or, for short $(T_t)_{t \ge 0},$ of mappings on a set $\mathcal{X}$ satisfying
+The notion of completely entangled subspaces is related to notions of unextendible product bases and uncompletable product bases, which are well studied by C.H.
+Bennett et al \cite{benn}, D.P.
+Di Vincenzo et al \cite{vmsst} and further studied by N. Alon and L. Lov\'asz \cite{al}, A.O.
+Pittenger \cite{aop}, B.V.R.
+Bhat \cite{bvrb}, L. Skowronek \cite{sk}, N. Johnston \cite{joh1,joh2}, R. Sengupta, Arvind and the author \cite{sen} and many more authors.
+They have been used to construct entangled PPT densities on one hand and non-PPT ones on the other.